 These people can benefit tremendously from small business coaching.
 Maybe they have spent so many years in survival mode that they have a hard time seeing the bigger picture, and the right coach can help with that.
 In fact, the right coach can help turn what started out as a “gig” into a fully-fledged, satisfying career as a business owner.

 Executive coaching and business coaching isn’t just something that huge enterprises do to ensure top executives perform well.
 Smaller businesses and even solo practitioners can benefit tremendously from the services of a small business coach.
 Yes, coaching is an investment, but investing with the right coach has a strong, positive ROI.
 You can bet that Amazon, Apple, and other giants wouldn’t invest in coaching if it didn’t.

-If you’re a sole proprietor or small business owner, I encourage you to check out my books, as well as my speaking and leadership coaching services.
 Whether or not you pursue coaching, you’re welcome to look through the extensive collection of content on my website and in my books and learn from the experiences of other executives and business owners.